BRIXTOL/mcss/readme.md

 > This tool is developed for use with [mithril.js](https://mithril.js.org).
 It cannot be appropriated into different frameworks.

-### Why?

-I develop a lot with the esoteric framework known as [mithril.js](https://mithril.js.org) and in addition choose HyperScript instead of JSX (I live in a society, I'm not an animal).
-When working on large projects, I tend to keep my styles and scripts separate from one another and there was no way to couple them aside from using my memory.
-Having looked into [Tailwind](https://tailwindcss.com/) I felt solutions like [BSS](https://github.com/porsager/bss) by [Porsager](https://github.com/porsager) to be a far better approach, especially with my stack tastes.
-After toying with the idea of auto-generating typings from stylesheets, I wrote a basic POC and it sufficed rather nicely and thus mcss was born.

 ## Contents

 1. [Installation](#install)